 Recyclable Packaging Made from materials that can easily be recycled if disposed of correctly.

-Sustainably sourced wood Made from paper and/ or wood from a sustainable source.
-Working with our suppliers we endeavour to use wood from plants that are harvested responsibly, from well managed forests.
+Sustainably sourced wood Made with wood from a sustainable source.
+Working with our suppliers we endeavour to use wood from trees that are harvested responsibly, from well managed forests.

 Em Royston studied Design before joining the Suck UK team back in 2010 where she started off on the sales and distribution side.
 After 5 years working in a number of roles, she moved back towards her design background, designing a number of products and displays as Brand Manager.
 Em designed and developed the Cross Stitch Map for Suck UK in 2015, shortly before taking the leap to move to Hong Kong and start her own company.
 Her brand, Chasing Threads, now follows the original idea of the Cross Stitch Map, combining a love of travel with a life-long obsession with crafting and customisation.